-An Individual Education Plan (IEP) is a planning, teaching and reviewing document for everyone to use when supporting a child with additional needs.
+This is a planning, teaching and reviewing document.
+Everyone can use it when supporting a child with additional needs.

-A simple format should be used for an IEP.
-The information it contains should be clear and understandable to all concerned.
-An IEP should contain:
+It uses a simple format.
+The information it contains must be clear and understandable to all concerned.
+It should have:

-The targets set for the child - there will usually be three or four short-term targets that address specific areas of difficulty.
-These might be with literacy, maths, communication, behaviour or social skills
+- The targets set for your child.
+There will usually be 3 or 4 short-term targets.
+These would address specific areas of difficulty.
+They might be with literacy, maths, communication, behaviour or social skills.

-The help the school will provide - this will be help extra to or different from the rest of the class
+- The help the school will provide.
+This will be extra or different help from the rest of the class.

-Who will provide the help - this may be support from a teaching assistant.
-It could also be in the form of advice from specialist teachers, therapists or other health professionals
+- Who will provide the help.
+This may be support from a teaching assistant.
+It could also be advice from specialist teachers, therapists or other health professionals.

-When and how often the child will receive this help - this could be in the classroom or outside depending on the child's needs;
+- When and how often your child will receive this help.
+This could be in the classroom or outside depending on your child's needs.

-How and when the child's progress will be measured.
+- How and when your child's progress will be measured.

-The IEP may also contain suggestions of how you can help your child at home.
+The plan may also contain suggestions of how you can help your child at home.